Ierlandfan/StairTrack/README.md

 ## 💡 What This Does

-- Lights up stairs dynamically based on your position
+- Lights up stairs dynamically based on your position.
+Sensor needed.
+- Alert animation , e.g say a presence device detects motion on first floor then the animation will go up.
+Or if you are too late for something change the direction to down.
+Endless ideas.
+No motion sensor needed for this.
+- Startup animation.
+No sensor needed.

 - Home Asistant integration
 - Works with various motion or distance sensors (Bluetooth, Z-Wave, Zigbee, etc.) And you can even make your own if you prefer.
 - Using an LSC RGBIC+CCTIC Ledstrip with ESPHome (But you can make your own strip if you prefer)